 However, above all this is a place where the horse is still king!
 Within the park boundary there are still over a thousand wild horses living free - the native Marismeña breed; the ancient ancestor of the horses first taken to the new world by Spanish conquistadors, as well as being one of the founding breeds of the modern Andalucian horse.

 José Manuel studied early with a dressage master.
 He also studied for a degree in Environmental Science which proved invaluable when he worked as a guide in the park showing visitors around this fantastic place with its diverse terrain and amazing flora and fauna.
 However his passion for horses and dressage took over, so he returned to training horses and riders.
-He instructed for many years at Donaira in Spain but his heart remained at Doñana so he returned home.
-Now he and his wife Maria have their own family business with their own dressage centre.
-Here you can ride on well-trained Spanish horses, PRE (Pura raza Espanola), PRE crossings and Lusitanos.
-There are both geldings and stallions and there are 14 available for lessons.
-You will have the chance to practice movements such as shoulder in, half pass, change of leg, pirouettes, piaffe and passage.
+He instructed for many years at La Donaira but his heart remained in the Doñana park and so he returned home.
+Now he has his own business and dressage centre in the centre of the park Here you can ride on well-trained Spanish horses, PRE (Pura Raza Espanola), PRE crossings and Lusitanos.
+There are around 14 horses available to ride and these are a mixture of geldings and stallions.
+You will have the chance to practice movements such as shoulder-in, half pass, change of leg, pirouettes, piaffe and passage.
 There are suitable horses for both the very experienced rider as well as riders with less experience.